Charters and Caldicott

-Charters and Caldicott started out as two supporting characters in the 1938 Alfred Hitchcock film The Lady Vanishes.
-The pair of cricket-obsessed characters were played by Naunton Wayne and Basil Radford.
-The characters were created by Frank Launder and Sidney Gilliat.
-The duo became very popular and were used as recurring characters in subsequent films and in BBC Radio productions.
-Charters and Caldicott have also been played by other actors including eventually their own BBC television series.
+Charters and Caldicott are a fictional pair of cricket-obsessed English gentlemen, created by Frank Launder and Sidney Gilliat for the 1938 Alfred Hitchcock film The Lady Vanishes.
+They initially were played by Basil Radford and Naunton Wayne.
+The pairing was so popular that Radford and Wayne portrayed them in three other feature films and played similar characters in several other films and in several BBC Radio productions.

+Charters and Caldicott were played by other actors in the 1979 remake of the original film, and in their own BBC television miniseries in 1985.

 Radford and Wayne's appearances

-In their first appearance, in the 1938 Alfred Hitchcock film The Lady Vanishes, Charters and Caldicott are singleminded cricket enthusiasts, whose only initial concern is to get back to England to see the last days of a Test match.
-They proved so popular with audiences that they returned in the Gilliat-and-Launder film Night Train to Munich (1940, starring Margaret Lockwood).
+In their first appearance, in the 1938 Alfred Hitchcock film The Lady Vanishes, Charters and Caldicott are single minded cricket enthusiasts, whose only concern is to get back to England to see the last days of a Test match.
+They proved so popular with audiences that they returned in the Gilliat and Launder film Night Train to Munich (1940).
 They also appeared in two BBC radio serials, Crook's Tour (1941, also made into a film later that year) and Secret Mission 609 (1942).

-In the film of Crook's Tour (1941), their names are shown entered in a hotel register as Hawtrey Charters and Sinclair Caldicott.
+In Crook's Tour, their names are shown entered in a hotel register as Hawtrey Charters and Sinclair Caldicott.
 Their last screen billing as Charters and Caldicott was in Millions Like Us (1943).
 They were intended to reappear in I See a Dark Stranger (1946, Launder), but Launder and Gilliat refused to give them the larger roles in the film that Radford and Wayne demanded, as befitting the high-profile actors they had then become.
 As a result, the actors opted out of the film and two similar but differently named characters were substituted.
 This falling out, however, left Radford and Wayne contractually disallowed from portraying the characters under the names "Charters" and "Caldicott".

-Despite this, Wayne and Radford continued in the same vein, playing similar double acts in several more movies, such as Dead of Night (1945, sequence directed by Charles Crichton), A Girl in a Million (1946, Francis Searle) and Quartet (1948, sequence directed by Ralph Smart).
-Another recurring cricket-mad pairing played by them were Bright and Early in It's Not Cricket (1949, Alfred Roome), Helter Skelter (1949, Ralph Thomas) and Stop Press Girl (1949, Michael Barry).
+Despite this, Wayne and Radford continued in the same vein, playing similar double acts in several more movies, such as Dead of Night (1945, sequence directed by Charles Crichton), A Girl in a Million (1946, Francis Searle) and Passport to Pimlico (1949, Henry Cornelius).
+The cricket-mad Bright and Early in It's Not Cricket (1949, Alfred Roome), are particularly similar to Charters and Caldicott.

-Originally in the first draft of Graham Greene’s screenplay, they almost appeared in Carol Reed’s film noir The Third Man before the characters were amalgamated into one, played by Wilfred Hyde-White.
+In the first draft of Graham Greene’s screenplay for The Third Man, two Charters and Caldicott type characters called Carter and Tombs were originally intended to be in the film.
+Carter and Tombs were to be played by Radford and Wayne but by the final draft they had been condensed into one character, Crabbit, played by Wilfred Hyde-White in the final film.